 The diversity of content strategies assures complete management of the complete marketing process.
 Delivering niche-specific messages to consumers most likely to buy your products saves money because there is no need to devise a costly spin-generated ad-campaign.
 Simply telling the truth in an informative, dependable way supersedes the need for agency-originated advert-hype.

 Content servers save money by creating their own messages infused with the kind of thought leadership that catches the attention of niche consumers, themselves potential thought leaders in their fields of interest.
 Some initial costs may arise creating or purchasing content, but these expenses tend to be minimal compared to one-way advertising.
-More than this, the diversity of lower-cost venues of delivering your content – websites, social media, blogs, podcasts – are relatively inexpensive for your clients to distribute and for the consumer to access.
+More than this, the diversity of lower-cost venues of delivering your content – websites, social media, blogs, podcasts – are relatively inexpensive for you to distribute and for the consumer to access.

 2. Access to free content

 Government-produced content is often free and tends to be very accurate.
 For private material, you'll need to ensure the copyright no longer applies, but even older material can be updated for relevancy to your niche consumers.
-And where free content is absent the eloquence, specific brand identification and quality you know your clients' products or services merit, content marketing can be customized through message enhancement to meet both quality standards and the need for reliability.
+And where free content is absent the eloquence, specific brand identification and quality you know your products or services merit, content marketing can be customized through message enhancement to meet both quality standards and the need for reliability.
 In any case, nothing is more cost-effective than free.).

 3. Social media

-Perhaps the most cost effective option, social media allows you to reach your clients' markets, and adds the benefit of dialogue.
-The very nature of social media encourages communication; consumers in the niche invariably share their impression of your clients' offerings with each other.
+Perhaps the most cost effective option, social media allows you to reach your markets, and adds the benefit of dialogue.
+The very nature of social media encourages communication; consumers in the niche invariably share their impression of your offerings with each other.
 Thus, finding the networks most applicable to your selected consumer demographic – whether from Facebook, LinkedIn, Pinterest, Twitter, or their numerous alternatives – expands your social media presence.

-Further leveraging of niche communities can be generated from real-time events and the associated gatherings they propagate, creating a further source of cost effective content-sharing for both your clients' companies and the consumers themselves.
+Further leveraging of niche communities can be generated from real-time events and the associated gatherings they propagate, creating a further source of cost effective content-sharing for both your companies and the consumers themselves.

 4. Good content builds brand loyalty

 Brand loyalty means consumers keep buying the products.
-The consumer community that results provides a source of revenue for your firm that is cost effective because it no longer requires inducement to seek your clients' goods.
+The consumer community that results provides a source of revenue for your firm that is cost effective because it no longer requires inducement to seek your goods.
 Updated and relevant content should be sufficient to maintain a loyal consumer base.

 Content marketing is cost effective due to a diversity of approach offering access to low-cost marketing options available from social media and brand loyalty.
 Good content builds lasting customer relationships for fewer marketing dollars.